I have used many cloud storage platforms and even reviewed TeraBox a few months ago.

 Time-based sharing: TeraBox supports the time-based sharing of files.

-Video downloader: The mobile app comes with a downloader to download videos from Facebook, TikTok, and Instagram.
+Video downloader: The mobile app has a downloader to download videos from Facebook, TikTok, and Instagram.

 Personal Vault: The TeraBox desktop and mobile has a password-protected safe folder for extra security.